 Depending on the style of track that your pocket door uses, you will have two different options.
 If your door uses wheels to run along the track, you should be able to close the door, pull it out towards you (from the base), and then lift it slightly to get it to come off of the track.

 Many modern pocket doors uses a track with built-in rollers.
-This is how our pocket door is set up.
+This is how ours is.
 For these, you have a couple nuts that you can tighten or loosen to raise or lower the door.
 If you lower the door as far as you can, the door will drop off of the track.
 For our door, we have to remove the trim to get access to those nuts, but some doors come with special, bendy wrenches that allow you to do this without removing the trim.

 When you are considering a pocket door vs. regular door, I think you really have to key in on function and design.
 In my opinion, if you have room, I'd prefer a regular door because they don't ever fall off of tracks and are definitely cheaper to install.
 That being said, for us, a regular door just wouldn't work so we are happy we chose what we did.